 - Antibiotics (against bacteria) do not work against viruses.

 - Hydroxychloroquine (Plaquenil) and stradesvir (a virus agent) have not shown a safe effect.

 - Dexamethasone is a type of cortisone that is used among hospitalized, seriously ill people with oxygen needs

 - Monoclonal antibodies are being tested.
 RAIN-cov2 is one such antibody combination

-- If the lungs are attacked, breathing assistance in a hospital can be life-saving until the body has fought the infection.
+- If the lungs are attacked, oxygen and respiratory assistance (including a respirator) in a hospital can be life-saving until the body has fought the infection.

 Usually (in about 80%) flu symptoms (sore throat, lethargy, fever and dry cough without much mucus) develop with a good prognosis.
 Some cases cause serious organ damage and death.
 With COVID-19 infection, a small proportion of those infected develop severe pneumonia and pneumonia, which can be fatal in a total of 0,15% (1-2 per thousand) of those infected in Norway.
-Most vulnerable are people with pre-existing lung disease, diabetes, heart disease, significant obesity, high blood pressure or a weakened immune system (for example due to immunosuppressive drugs for rheumatic disease, others Autoimmune diseases or cancer).
+Most vulnerable are people with known lung disease, diabetes, heart disease, significant obesity, high blood pressure or a weakened immune system (for example, due to immunosuppressive drugs for rheumatic disease, others Autoimmune diseases or cancer).
 Age over 65 is also a risk factor.
-Mortality among infected people over the age of 80 has been approx. 4% in Norway, but has fallen significantly after vaccination.
+Mortality among infected people over the age of 80 has been approx. 4% in Norway before vaccination, but has since fallen significantly.